I’ll go right out on a limb and say this. Costa Rica is a xenophobic country and I have a serious issue with that.

 This weekend is proof of that.

-People are still as homophobic as ever before.
-And people are still as xenophobic as before.
-Having a nice guy as the president doesn’t mean the dark side has gone and you’re naïve if you think so.
-All it means is the sane person won the election.
+People are still as homophobic and xenophobic as ever before.
+Having a nice guy as the president doesn’t mean the dark side has gone, and you’re naïve if you think so.
+All it means is that the sane person won the election.
 This time.

-Next time around the bigots and the xenophobes might well put up someone smarter and better prepared than Fabricio Alvarado.
-Someone who’s comfortable across all talking points.
-And after seeing the scenes this weekend, it’s possible that person might win.
+Next time, the bigots and the xenophobes might well put up someone smarter and better prepared than Fabricio Alvarado.
+Someone who’s comfortable across all the talking points.
+And after the scenes this weekend, it’s possible that candidate might well win.

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.